-Morocco - Country Commercial Guide
+Morocco Country Commercial Guide

 Healthcare

-Last published date: 2022-11-29
+Last published date:

 Overview

-The state is the primary healthcare provider in Morocco, with 85 percent of supply provided by public hospitals and 15 percent by private centers.
+The state is the primary healthcare provider in Morocco, with 83 percent of care provided by public hospitals and 17 percent by private centers.
 However, spending remains unbalanced.
-In 2022, the public system accounted for only 40 percent of health care spending, with the private sector accounted for 60 percent.
-There are five university hospital centers, in Rabat, Casablanca, Fez, Oujda, and Marrakech.
-The country also counts 149 public hospitals and 12,034 physicians in the public sector as well, as a separate military healthcare system with six hospitals and a medical center.
-The Moroccan government has several multi-year plans to strengthen the current healthcare system through the development of new hospitals, increasing the number of doctor and nurses in training, and opening the market to private investment.
-To speed the sector’s reformation, the government allocated $2.4 billion to the healthcare sector in 2022.
+In 2022, the public system accounted for only 42 percent of health care spending, while the private sector accounted for 58 percent.
+There are six university hospitals located in Rabat, Casablanca, Fez, Oujda, Marrakech, and Tangier.
+Morocco also has 164 public hospitals and 15,200+ physicians in the public sector and a separate military healthcare system with six hospitals and a medical center.

-COVID-19’s long-term impact on the healthcare system in Morocco is difficult to predict but the budget for recovery efforts and investment in human resources are expected to increase.
-Upgrading public hospitals is a national priority, as well as public-private partnerships to support healthcare infrastructure and scientific research.
+COVID-19’s long-term impact on the healthcare system in Morocco is difficult to predict, but the budget for recovery efforts and investment in human resources are expected to increase.
+Upgrading public hospitals is a national priority, as well as creating public-private partnerships to support healthcare infrastructure and scientific research.
 Morocco is vigorously seeking to develop self-sufficiency/local manufacturing of drugs, vaccines, and PPE such as masks, gloves, gowns, overshoes, and head coverings.

 Leading Sub-Sectors